BinaryIgor/Eventsql/README.md

   .registerConsumer(new ConsumerDefinition("invoice_issued", "consumer-2", true));
 ```

-Topics and consumers can be both partitioned and not partitioned (-1 stands for not partitioned).
+Topics and consumers can be both partitioned and not partitioned.
 **Partitioned topics allow to have partitioned consumers, increasing parallelism.**
 Parallelism of partitioned consumers is as high as consumed topic number of partitions - events have ordering guarantee within a partition.
 As a consequence, for a given consumer, each partition can be processed only by a single thread at the time.

-For a consumer to be partitioned (third argument in the example) its topic must be partitioned as well - it will have the same number of partitions.
+For a consumer to be partitioned its topic must be partitioned as well - it will have the same number of partitions.
-The opposite does not have to be true - consumer might not be partitioned but related topic can;
-it has performance implications though, since as described above, consumer parallelism is capped at its number of partitions.
+The opposite does not have to be true - consumer might not be partitioned but a related topic can; it has performance implications though, since as described above, consumer parallelism is capped at its number of partitions.

-**For sharding, partitions are multiplied by the number of shards.**
+**With sharding, partitions are multiplied by the number of shards (db instances).**

-For example, if we have *3 shards and a topic with 10 partitions - each shard will host 10 partitions, giving 30 partitions in total*.
+For example, if we have *3 shards (3 dbs) and a topic with 10 partitions - each shard (db) will host 10 partitions, giving 30 partitions in total*.
 Same with consumers of a sharded topic - they will be all multiplied by the number of shards.

-For events, it works differently - in the example above, *each shard will host ~ 33% (1/3) of the topic events data*.
+For events, it works differently - in the example above, *each shard will host ~ 33% (1/3) of the topic events data* (assuming even partition distribution).
+To get all events, we must read them from all shards.

 There will be *30 consumer instances* in this particular case - `3 shards * 10 partitions`; each consuming from one partition hosted on a given shard.
-Each event will be published to a one partition of a single shard - events are unique globally, across all shards.
+Each event will be published to a one partition of a single shard - as a consequence, events are unique globally, across all shards.

 ### Publishing